Palmer-Brandon Scholarship in the Humanities

 - Have high academic merit, including a minimum College of Arts and Sciences GPA of 3.750 (past recipients have had College GPAs of 3.900 and higher)

-Students with the following majors are eligible for this award:
+Students with the following majors are eligible for this scholarship:

 - Classical studies